Chieze-Franklin/Bolt.js-Book/users-api.md

 ## POST: \/api\/users\/login

-Logs a user into the system.
+Logs a user into the system for the current session.

 ### request